timofeysie/quallasuyu/README.md

 Checkout how the big enterprises share code in a mono-repo environment.

+This has a number of front end projects written in both React and Angular, some shared UI and JavaScript libraries, and some NodeJS backend services.

 This project was generated using [Nx](https://nx.dev).

 <p align="center"><img src="https://raw.githubusercontent.com/nrwl/nx/master/nx-logo.png" width="450"></p>